python/devguide/pullrequest.rst

 Your pull request may involve several commits as a result of addressing code review comments.
 Please keep the commit history in the pull request intact by not squashing, amending, or anything that would require a force push to GitHub.
-This allows reviewers to view the diff of one commit to another so they can easily verify whether their comments have been addressed.
+A detailed commit history allows reviewers to view the diff of one commit to another so they can easily verify whether their comments have been addressed.
 The commits will be squashed when the pull request is merged.

 .. _issue tracker: https://bugs.python.org